samsoncs/milabowl/milabowl-backend/README.md

 -   ✅ **Test Coverage**: All tests pass and new rules have corresponding tests
 -   ✅ **Code Formatting**: Code adheres to [CSharpier](https://csharpier.com/) formatting standards

-Before submitting changes, ensure your code passes all checks:
+Before submitting changes, ensure your code passes all checks (could be done automatically with git hooks etc.):

 ```powershell
 # Check formatting